How to Stay Legal When Employing AI for Recruitment

 Be careful when selecting your AI for Recruitment, and ensure that their product has undergone the appropriate scrutiny and complies with current and evolving legislation.

-Gooptim Tech offers software as a service (SaaS) for Job Ads Generator, which optimises your recruiting and generates a more diverse pipeline.
-Through our AI job automation software, we can serve you better with more optimised job postings that will help you qualify leads.
+Gooptim Tech offers software as a service (SaaS) for complete recruitment software, which optimises your recruiting, job portal, talent pool, and advanced candidate pipeline.
+With our AI job automation software, we can serve you better with more optimised job postings that will help you qualify leads.